algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Functional.md

 - Orange: Slow and Random Movement.

-When the player eats a power-up, the ghosts are scared and fleeing Pac-Man.
+When the player eats a power pellet, the ghosts are scared and fleeing Pac-Man.

 ### Items